Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 * a **model** is an object that stores data related to a specific entity

 TODO: Question: What happens when an `AbstractControl` is disabled ?
+TODO: add case when the children do not influence parent's dirtiness
 * when **disabling** an `AbstractControl` instance
   * its children are also going to be disabled
   * only the `touch` and `dirtiness` statuses are affecting the control's ancestors